akretion/ooor/README.md

 the ERP that doesn't hurt, just like Rails is "web development that doesn't hurt".
 So OOOR exposes seamlessly your OpenOpbject application, to your custom Rails application.
 Needless to say, OOOR doubly doesn't hurt.
-Furthermore, OOOR only depends on the "activeresource" gem of Rails.
-So it can even be used in any (J)Ruby application without Rails, for testing purposes for instance.
+Furthermore, OOOR only depends on the "activeresource" gem.
+So it can even be used in any (J)Ruby application without Rails.

 Why?